 Any reduction in global economic activity may harm the Company's business and financial condition.
 The demand for the Company's services, in particular its talent solutions services, is highly dependent upon the state of the economy and upon the staffing needs of the Company's clients.
 In the recent past, certain of the Company's markets experienced economic uncertainty characterized by increasing unemployment, limited availability of credit, significant inflation and decreased consumer and business spending.
 In addition, certain geopolitical events, including the ongoing war between Russia and Ukraine, the war between Israel and Hamas, and the expanding conflict throughout the Middle East have caused significant economic, market, political or regulatory uncertainty in some of the Company's markets.
-Any decline in the economic condition or employment levels of the U.S. or of any of the foreign countries in which the Company does business, or in the economic condition of any region of any of the foreign, or in any specific industry may severely reduce the demand for the Company's services and thereby significantly decrease the Company's markets could reduce demand for the Company's services.
+Any decline in the economic condition or employment levels of the U.S. or of any of the foreign countries in which the Company does business, or in the economic condition of any region of any of the foregoing, or in any specific industry may severely reduce the demand for the Company's services and thereby significantly decrease the Company's revenues and profits.
+Further, continued or intensifying economic, political or regulatory uncertainty in the Company's markets could reduce demand for the Company's services.